sfoutz0205/note-taker/README.md

   - Node.js
     - Express.js

 This application uses an Express.js back end and saves and retrieves note data from a JSON file.

-It was my responsibility to build this back end and then connect it to a pre-existing front end.
+It was my responsibility to build this back end and connect it to a pre-existing front end.

 ## Live Application ##